christiecamp/alien-prone/README.md

 2. [Express.js]((https://expressjs.com)) - a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

+3. [Handlebars.js](https://handlebarsjs.com/) - a JavaScript templating library used in web development to create dynamic web pages and generate HTML content based on data.

-3. [MySQL2](https://www.npmjs.com/package/mysql2) - MySQL is a relational database management system based on SQL – Structured Query Language.
+4. [MySQL2](https://www.npmjs.com/package/mysql2) - MySQL is a relational database management system based on SQL – Structured Query Language.

-4. [Dotenv](https://www.npmjs.com/package/dotenv) - a zero-dependency module that loads environment variables from a .env file into `process.env`.

 5. [Sequelize](https://sequelize.org/) - a Node.js based `Object Relational Mapper` that makes it easy to work with **MySQL databases**.
 An *Object Relational Mapper* performs functions like handling database records by representing the data as objects.

+6. [express-handlebars](https://www.npmjs.com/package/express-handlebars) - a Handlebars view engine for Express which doesn't suck.

+7. [express-session](https://www.npmjs.com/package/express-session) - a Node.js module that offers simple session middleware for Express.

+8. [connect-session-sequelize](https://www.npmjs.com/package/connect-session-sequelize) - a SQL session store using Sequelize.js.

+9. [Bcyrpt](https://www.npmjs.com/package/bcrypt) - a Node.js library to help hash passwords.

+10. [Dotenv](https://www.npmjs.com/package/dotenv) - a zero-dependency module that loads environment variables from a .env file into `process.env`.

-6. [Nodemon](https://www.npmjs.com/package/nodemon) - a Node.js tool that helps develop applications by automatically restarting the node application when file changes in the directory are detected.
+11. [Nodemon](https://www.npmjs.com/package/nodemon) - a Node.js tool that helps develop applications by automatically restarting the node application when file changes in the directory are detected.

-7. [Insomnia](https://insomnia.rest/) - an open source desktop application that assists in designing, debugging, and testing APIs (specifically in this instance, HTTP-based RESTful APIs).
+12. [Insomnia](https://insomnia.rest/) - an open source desktop application that assists in designing, debugging, and testing APIs (specifically in this instance, HTTP-based RESTful APIs).

+13. [Heroku](https://heroku.com) - used to deploy, manage, and scale the application.

 ### ![license](./abductions/branding/5.png)